JetBrains/Qodana/topics/clang.md

             If you omit the <code>QODANA_TOKEN</code> variable, the inspection results will be available in the
             <code>qodana.sarif.json</code> file saved in the <code>output-directory</code> of your project root.
         </p>
-        <p>To override the location of <code>compile_commands.json</code> (%qdcppc% only), you can specify the location relative to the project root, so the configuration would look like:
+        <p>To override the location of the <code>compile_commands.json</code> file for the %qdcppc% linter, you can
+          specify the location relative to the project root, so the configuration would look like:
         </p>
         <code-block lang="shell" prompt="$">
             docker run \